Talk

 Our Board of Trustees are the governing body for NYAS.

 This means that they help to steer and guide our charity whilst also holding senior management to account.
-They ensure that NYAS continues to grow and progress in our mission to empower young people and vulnerable adults.
+They ensure that NYAS continues to grow and progress in our mission to empower young people and adults in vulnerable situations.

 A place on the trustee board is a voluntary role, and the board is made up of various different professionals across different industries.
 This ensures that NYAS has a breadth of advice from different sectors, from finance and youth work to management and law.